-The Barzinji Projects seeks to encourage institutions of higher education who are serving diverse societies, both in the United States and in Muslim majority countries, to explore the similarities and differences in their missions and practices, the challenges they face and the solutions they create to promote collaboration and advance collaboration in higher education.
+The Barzinji Institute for Global Virtual Learning seeks to encourage institutions of higher education who are serving diverse societies, both in the United States and around the world, to explore the similarities and differences in their missions and practices, the challenges they face and the solutions they create to promote collaboration and advance collaboration in higher education.

 What We Are

-The Jamal Barzinji Project for International Collaboration to Advance Higher Education is a project to honor Dr. Barzinji’s legacy as an educator, community builder, and humanitarian.
+The Jamal Barzinji Institute for Global Virtual Learning honors Dr. Barzinji’s legacy as an educator, community builder, and humanitarian.
 This collaboration provides opportunities for individuals and institutions to explore, analyze, and engage in critical thinking, and cross-cultural communication to identify and pursue shared goals.

 Honoring Dr. Jamal Barzinji